waseem-medhat/blog/content/posts/jack-of-all-trades.md

 In another way of looking at it, one could argue that good leaders have the skill depth in leadership and soft skills, so they are T-shaped after all.
 For the sake of this discussion, however, I am concerned about technical skills only.
 Soft skills are important but not my main point of discussion here.

 In some situations, it might not need to be a situation of choosing between one or the other.
 Successful teams have both generalists and specialists, each complementing the other and contributing their part in the T shape.
 This is a great point to consider when hiring and putting together a team.
 However, this is not an option when working solo.
-It's either taking the time to build that T or accepting the tradeoff of picking a side, and that takes us to my personal <s>rant</s> story in this context.
+It's either taking the time to build that T or accepting the tradeoff of picking a side, and that takes us to my personal _rant_ story in this context.

 ## Reflecting on My Journey